VandyTheCoder/Kronos-Translator/README.md

-# Rails rTesseract Example
+# Krosnos Translator

-This project, I created for practicing to use [Tesseract-OCR](https://github.com/tesseract-ocr/) and [rTesseract-OCR Gem](https://github.com/dannnylo/rtesseract).
-It is OCR system for English and Khmer and created by using [Ruby On Rails](http://rubyonrails.org/).
+This project, I created for reviewing what I have learnt in **Natural Language Processing** and **Rails Action Cable(Real-Time System)**.
+It is fun experience because I have learnt a lot of things from this project.
+It is real-time translating like google translate and I created by using [Ruby On Rails](http://rubyonrails.org/).

 ## Getting Started